rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  in any group, especially online, outspoken criticism of dysfunctional and immoral financial systems is clearly not toxic.
-Calling out a scam as a scam is toxic only to the scammer.
+Calling out a scam is toxic
+ only to the scammer.
-In almost every case of someone complaining of "toxic maxis" you will find online personalities who were guilty of promoting scams.
+In almost every case of someone complaining of "toxic maxis" you will find online personalities who were guilty of promoting scams, not those promoting sound money, but those looking to benrfit from immoral financial schemes
+ (seigniorage, fractional reserve, and so on).

-As a general rule, avoid anyone who is complaining about "toxic maxis" -- best case it's a thin-skinned person;
+As a general rule, avoid anyone who is complaining about "toxic maxis" -- best case they're thin-skinned and immature;
- worst case it's a scammer who's upset they were caught.
+ worst case it's a scammer who's upset they were exposed.